 The algorithm we use to calculate your Ancestry Composition analyzes one small piece of your DNA at a time.
-For each piece of your DNA, we calculate the probability of that piece coming from 45 different populations.
+For each piece of your DNA, we calculate the probability of that piece coming from our different populations.
 Each prediction is also linked to our confidence that the call is correct.
 By default, Ancestry Composition requires that our confidence in a prediction be greater than 50%.
 This confidence threshold allows the most DNA to be assigned and provides the most interesting view of your ancestry.

 For a detailed technical explanation of how we calculate your ancestry and paint your chromosomes, check out the Ancestry Composition Guide.

 Your Genomic coordinates (NCBI Build 37) for your Ancestry Composition results are available for download in a CSV format.
 This file, which contains the start and end positions for each assigned ancestry within your genome, is made available so users are can further explore their genetic ancestry by comparing assignment locations with family members or against the segment positions of DNA Relatives matches.

 There are a few points to consider when downloading and using this file:

 - A visual representation of the data in this file can be found in the Chromosome Painting section of the Ancestry Composition Report.
 The Chromosome Painting section of your Ancestry Composition Report may provide an easier way to generally compare segment locations for many users.

 - The downloaded CSV file will contain your assignments for the selected confidence level.
 Increasing or decreasing the confidence level may change the ancestries included in your file by changing the probability cutoff of when an ancestry can be assigned.
 Learn more about confidence levels.